 Fees for the filing of the Form AOC-4 is based on companies’ share capital.
 Below is the fee structure as per the share capital of the company.

 |5,00,000 to 24,99,999||Rs.400 Per Form|

 Penalties for late filing of AOC-4

 The company will be punishable with a fine of one thousand rupees for every day during which the failure continues up to a maximum amount of Rs.10 lakhs if a company fails to file AOC-4 along with a copy of the financial statements before the due date.
-Further, the Managing Director, Directors and the Chief Financial Officer of the company, could be punished with imprisonment for a term which may extend to six months or with fine which will not be less than Rs.1 and can go up to Rs.5 lakhs.
+Further, the Managing Director, Directors, and the Chief Financial Officer of the company could be punished with imprisonment for a term which may extend to six months or with a fine which will not be less than Rs.1 and can go up to Rs.5 lakhs.

 In addition to the above penalty, the Government fee for filing AOC-4 would also be increased as follows: